iancaragol/with/content/posts/greek-islands/index.md

 ![DSC04508](DSC04508.jpg)

-We took a taxi back to our AirBnB to catch the sunset from the roof of our house and get some pictures as well before going out to dinner.
+We took a taxi back to our Airbnb to catch the sunset from the roof of our house and get some pictures as well before going out to dinner.

 ![DSC04532](DSC04532.jpg)